What is a sales pipeline and why is it crucial?

 Key steps to building an effective pipeline :

-- Prospect identification: it all starts with identifying your leads and turning them into qualified prospects.
+- Identifying prospects: it all starts with identifying your leads and turning them into qualified prospects.

 - Buying cycle analysis: understand your customers' buying cycle and adjust your approach accordingly.

-- Implement sales processes: establish clear steps and a fluid process to guide your sales people from first contact to closing the sale.
+- Set up sales processes: establish clear steps and a fluid process to guide your sales reps from first contact to closing the sale.

 - Tracking and forecasting: use tools to track your opportunities, make forecasts and adapt your strategy accordingly.